About the default attribution models

 When it's useful: If your ads and campaigns are designed to attract people at the moment of purchase, or your business is primarily transactional with a sales cycle that does not involve a consideration phase, the Last Interaction model may be appropriate.

 - The Last Non-Direct Click model ignores direct traffic and attributes 100% of the conversion value to the last channel that the customer clicked through from before buying or converting.
-Google Analytics uses this model by default when attributing conversion value in non-Multi-Channel Funnels reports.
+Analytics uses this model by default when attributing conversion value in non-Multi-Channel Funnels reports.

 When it's useful: